 An experiment was conducted at Net house during September-October, 2022 at Research Farm of Faculty of Agriculture Sciences, Mandsaur University, Mandsaur, Madhya Pradesh, seeds were sown on September 2, 2022 and the sampling was done once to collect data on October 3, 2022.
 A set of 60 diverse soybean genotypes comprising breeding lines and released variety (Checks) were used for this investigation.
 Four sets of experiment having two replications in each were conducted in polybags in four different water regimes (100 ml, 50 ml, 25 ml and 0 ml) respectively.
 Application of water was uniform in every bag till two leaf stage of seedlings.
 After two leaf stage of plants, different water regimes were created till 30 days after sowing.
-A vertical cut was made on polybags, roots were cleaned by tape water and data were recorded for root length, shoot length, root fresh weight, shoot fresh weight, root dry weight, shoot dry weight, root shoot ratio by weight, root shoot ratio by length and relative leaf water content respectively.
+A vertical cut was made on polybags, roots were cleaned by tap water and data were recorded for root length, shoot length, root fresh weight, shoot fresh weight, root dry weight, shoot dry weight, root shoot ratio by weight, root shoot ratio by length and relative leaf water content respectively.

 Stability parameters